“A brand for a company is like a reputation for a person. You earn reputation by trying to do hard things well.” – Jeff Bezos, CEO at Amazon

 Using data analysis, marketers find out where their target customers spend the most time online, so they can “fish where the fish are.”
 By responding to tweets, Facebook posts, snapping back, composing original comments on customer Instagram photos and more, customers are validated and feel part of the brand “family.”
 Once customers believe they are in the inner circle of a brand, they are quick to evangelize and forgive.

-Not all interactions are promised to be positive, and unfortunately, some people will just want to be mad and stay mad.
+Not all interactions are promised to be positive, and unfortunately, some people will just want to be angry and stay angry.
 In these scenarios, successful teams publicly respond to legitimate customer concerns, demonstrating the brand makes every effort to right a wrong.

 4. They Take Control of the Brand Narrative